MIKE BRUNO - Volleyball Head Coach (1tth Year) (Twitter @MBrunoVBCoach)

 2000 PAC Coach of the Year

-During his time at Point Park, he has built the Pioneers into a yearly conference contender and has established the Point Park volleyball on the NAIA scence.
+Under Bruno, Point Park has been built into a yearly conference contender and has established the Point Park volleyball on the NAIA scence.
 He is the all-time career wins leader in the history of the program, and he took the Pioneers to their first-ever NAIA national tournament in 2011.

 Although the Pioneers came up short of the NAIA national tournament in 2012 (KIAC Tournament finals) and 2013 (KIAC Tournament semifinals), they were ranked in the NAIA Top 25 Poll during both seasons.

-Bruno is one of the top active coaches in NAIA volleyball as he ranks 17th in the nation in career wins and career winning percentage among active coaches (Entering the 2013 season).
-The Pioneers have averaged 25 wins per season during his first nine years including three 30-win seasons and a program record 36 victories (36-6) in 2011.
+Bruno is one of the top active coaches in NAIA volleyball as he ranks 15th in the nation in career wins among active coaches (Entering the 2015 season).
+The Pioneers have averaged 25 wins per season during his 10 nine years including three 30-win seasons and a program record 36 victories (36-6) in 2011.